qiwi/masker/articles/in-search-of-js-data-masker-p1.md

-## In search of JS data masker: requirements
+## In search of JS data masker: issues
 The problem of masking sensitive data is solved in various ways.
 Therefore, it is interesting not so much to do a comparison of these solutions, but to think about what aspects are relevant today.

-## Problems
+Criteria, considerations, limitations and so on.

 ### Suspense
-The most maskers use complex analyzers to separate entities that should be hidden.
+The most maskers use analyzers to separate entities that should be hidden.
-They examine field names (like `"password"`, `"token"`, `"secret"`") or data formats (like card PANs) to the entire depth of jsons or xmls.
+They examine entry names (like `"password"`, `"token"`, `"secret"`") or data formats (like card PANs).
-But it’s impossible to cover all cases fully automatically.
-Sometimes the masking rule can be defined only in the business logic context.
+But this heuristic is ambiguous and very fragile.
+It’s impossible to cover all cases fully automatically.
+Sometimes the masking rule can only be defined in the business logic context.
 ```javascript
 class UserProfileDto {
   personalData: {}  // sensitive data
   personalSettings: {} // not sensitive data
 }
 ```
-The stage in which we determine the need for data masking, and the stage of data output are ofter located in directly unrelated layers.
+Sometimes, the stage in which we determine the need for data masking, and the stage of data output are ofter located in directly unrelated layers.

 ### Vulnerability
 Is it possible to output sensitive data to the console?
 Definitely, yes.